How to save time and money by working toward an advanced degree as an undergrad.

 Students can also work on two degrees in similar fields, like economics and business administration, or communications and corporate administration.

 The basics of these programs You may be wondering how a student can acquire two degrees in less time and still meet the course and credit requirements for both the undergraduate and graduate degrees.
-Essentially, a student takes a specific number of graduate level courses during senior year, which count toward the remaining credits of her bachelor’s degree, possibly as recommended undergraduate electives if they are in a different major.
+Essentially, a student takes a specific number of graduate level courses during senior year, which count toward the remaining credits of their bachelor’s degree, possibly as recommended undergraduate electives if they are in a different major.

 Taking full advantage of a financial aid package A four-year scholarship can be used in the senior year to pay for what is also the first year of a graduate or doctoral program.
 A student will need to apply for financial aid for the remaining year(s).